tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-naming-conventions.markdown

 }
 {% endhighlight %}

+This is subjective, but for me, in most cases, I think 2 is best.
+  - I think it's easier on the eyes,
+  - If you wanted it to be sorted alphabetically and come out pretty close to something meaningful, 1 would be slightly better than 2, but both would still be pretty good.

-One of these is clearly easier on the eyes.
-It should be clear that when you put the most important word first, the characters automatically align themselves, making it easier for your eyes to scan a block of text.
+I think it should be clear that when you put the most important word first, the characters automatically align themselves, making it easier for your eyes to scan a block of text, and even whole blocks of text could be sorted alphabetically and come out pretty good.

 Next time try pushing your nouns to the front of your variables, and your verbs to the front of your functions.
 Then suffix with your adjectives and your adverbs.

 <!--
-First of all, pretend your speaking Spanish.
+First of all, pretend you're speaking Spanish.
 In Spanish

 Most important word first.